eurocontrol/eurocontrol/README.md

 ## Setup

-Some of the functions in this package access data from internal Oracle schema.
+Some of the functions in this package access data from EUROCONTROL’s internal Oracle schemes (maintained by PRISME group.)
 The code relies on having the relevant credentials stored in specifically named environment variables.
 The pattern for the environment variable names is

-    PRU_XXXX_DBNAME
+    XXXX_DBNAME
-    PRU_XXXX_PWD
+    XXXX_PWD
-    PRU_XXXX_USR
+    XXXX_USR

-where `XXXX` is something like `DEV`, `PROD`, …
+where `XXXX` is something like `PRU_DEV`, `PRU_PROD`, … as defined in the AIU.
+Of course other accounts/schemes with access to the underlying tables can be used and encoded in custom environment variables following the pattern above.
+The details about which tables are accessed can be found in the relevant functions documentation.

 ## Example